arduino-uno/talif-blog/README.md

 ## Contact

 Thank you for purchasing our product.
 If you have any questions that are beyond the scope of this help file, please feel free to email.
-Thanks so much!.&#x20;
+Thanks so much!.

-Created: 27 Sep 2022
+<b>Created:</b> 27 Sep 2022

-By: Agah Nata&#x20;
+<b>By:</b> Agah Nata

-Email: hashcat80@gmail.com
+<b>Email:</b> hashcat80@gmail.com

 ## Thank you for your purchase